Japanese Art Styles: Traditional & Modern Japanese Art

 Japanese Mountain Art

-Nature, particularly mountains, have been a favorite subject of Japanese art since its earliest days.
-And of all the mountains in Japan, Mount Fuji stands out as a unique cultural symbol, with Shinto practitioners making spiritual pilgrimages all the way to its summit every year.
+Nature, particularly mountains, has been a favorite subject of Japanese art since its earliest days.
+Of all the mountains in Japan, Mount Fuji stands out as one of the country’s most famous cultural symbols, with Shinto practitioners making spiritual pilgrimages to its summit every year.
+Its distinctive silhouette has inspired generations of artists from the past to the present.

 Sacred Mountain Poster by Noel delMar